Trans-Saharan trade: Early history

 Ancient trade spanned the northeastern corner of the Sahara in the Naqadan era.
-Predynastic Egyptians in the Naqada I period traded with Nubia to the south, the oases of the Western Desert to the west, and the cultures of the eastern Mediterranean to the east.
+Predynastic Egyptians in the Naqada I period traded with Nubia to the south, the oases of the Western Desert, and the cultures of the eastern Mediterranean to the east.
 Many trading routes went from oasis to oasis to resupply on both food and water.
-These oases were very important.
-They also imported obsidian from Senegal to shape blades and other objects.
+Obsidian was imported from Senegal to shape blades and other objects.

 The overland route through the Wadi Hammamat from the Nile to the Red Sea was known as early as predynastic times; drawings depicting Egyptian reed boats have been found along the path dating to 4000 BCE.
 Ancient cities dating to the First Dynasty of Egypt arose along both its Nile and Red Sea junctions, testifying to the route's ancient popularity.
 It became a major route from Thebes to the Red Sea port of Elim, where travelers then moved on to either Asia, Arabia or the Horn of Africa.
-Records exist documenting knowledge of the route among Senusret I, Seti, Ramesses IV and also, later, the Roman Empire, especially for mining.
+Records exist documenting knowledge of the route among Senusret I, Seti, Ramesses IV and the Roman Empire, especially for mining.

-The Darb al-Arbaʿīn trade route, passing through Kharga in the south and Asyut in the north, was used from as early as the Old Kingdom for the transport and trade of gold, ivory, spices, wheat, animals and plants.
+The Darb El Arba'īn trade route, passing through Kharga in the south and Asyut in the north, was used from as early as the Old Kingdom for the transport and trade of gold, ivory, spices, wheat, animals and plants.
 Later, Ancient Romans would protect the route by lining it with varied forts and small outposts, some guarding large settlements complete with cultivation.
 Described by Herodotus as a road "traversed ... in forty days", it became by his time an important land route facilitating trade between Nubia and Egypt, and subsequently became known as the Forty Days Road.
 From Kobbei, 40 km north of al-Fashir, the route passed through the desert to Bir Natrum, another oasis and salt mine, to Wadi Howar before proceeding to Egypt.
-The Darb el-Arbain trade route was the easternmost of the central routes.

 The westernmost of the three central routes was the Ghadames Road, which ran from the Niger River at Gao north to Ghat and Ghadames before terminating at Tripoli.